-- You’ll start Stage 1 with a broad introduction to the arts and humanities followed by a module to develop your knowledge and skills.
+- You’ll start Stage 1 with a broad introduction to the arts and humanities followed by developing your knowledge of cultures throughout history.

 - Next, at Stage 2, you’ll focus your study on art history as you explore the shifting themes in art history through various times and places.

 In Stage 1 you'll encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories.
-As an art history student, this broad foundation will help you develop the skills and the confident, open approach you need to tackle more specialist art history modules at Stages 2.
+As an art history student, this broad foundation will help you develop the skills and a confident, open approach needed to tackle more specialist art history modules at Stage 2.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Art History and Visual Cultures uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material.
 Online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes.